 Causes of a Frozen Shoulder

 Generally, frozen shoulders occur without an associated injury or cause.
 It is possible for a patient to develop a frozen shoulder after some sort of injury, but most occurences do not have a specific mechanism of injury.

-Age and Gender – A frozen shoulder mostly affects people between 40 – 60 years of age.
-It is twice more common in women than it is in men.
+A frozen shoulder most commonly affects people between 40 – 60 years of age.
+It is twice as common in women than it is in men.